 June 4 & 5, 2016 – In Conjunction with the 14th Annual International Trails Day 2016

 “International Trails Day is an annual celebration of trails to promote trail development, the use of trails & the healthy lifestyle they encourage”.
 Naturally Active for Life Victoria County (Est. 2011) has been celebrating International Trails Day since June 2012.

-Local Hiking Guides will be leading a hike and/or organizing a community trail event for our 5th Annual Celebration on June 4 or 5, 2016.
+Local Hiking Guides lead hikes and/or organized a community trail event for the 5th Annual Celebration on June 4 or 5, 2016.

 It all kicked off with a Pre-Trails Day 2016 Hike on May 29th, 2016

 Gold Brook Mine Historical Hike

 Group shot from May 29, 2016